dotnet/docs-maui/docs/fundamentals/triggers.md

 </Button>
 ```

-In this example, when the length of the `Entry` is zero, the trigger is activated.
+In this example, when the length of the <xref:Microsoft.Maui.Controls.Entry> is zero, the trigger is activated.

 > [!TIP]
 > When evaluating `Path=Text.Length` always provide a default value for the target property (eg. `Text=""`) because otherwise it will be `null` and the trigger won't work like you expect.